 It happens to everyone.
 You’re walking down a proverbial street and see someone struggling with a mundane everyday task.
 Channelling your inner telemarketer, you think to yourself: ‘there must be an easier way to do that.’

 A few hours later, an obligatory ‘Aha!’ moment ensues.
-You think you found the perfect solution, but being the serious entrepreneur that you are (go you), you’re not yet sure if the market will agree.
+You think you found the perfect solution, come up with the perfect idea, but being the serious entrepreneur that you are (go you), you’re not yet sure if the market will agree.
 So now there you are, facing a business dilemma of your own.
 You may be onto something, but don’t really feel like wasting a year’s worth of salary to fully develop a product and thoroughly test demand.
 Once again, there is, in fact, an easier way.
 Do it.

 Market research done right